We know it can be difficult living with a bleeding disorder. Our comprehensive care

 allow us to provide affordable comprehensive care.

-It can be challenging to find a physician that understands your bleeding disorders.
-Our Hematologists provide exceptional quality of care throughout the entire lifespan.
-They strive on building relationships with not only the patients, but their families as well, all while being both compassionate and approachable.
-Our hematologists take the time to answer all questions, and they will take the time to educate other physicians, when appropriate, to help ensure high quality of care no matter what the situation presents
+It can be challenging to find a physician that understands your bleeding disorder.
+Our Hematologists provide exceptional quality care throughout your lifetime.
+We strive on building relationships with patients and their families, all while remaining compassionate and approachable.
+Our hematologists take the time to answer all your questions, educate other physicians when appropriate, and help ensure high quality of care no matter what the situation presents.

-Being diagnosed with a bleeding disorder can be very scary and overwhelming, especially when you are first diagnosed and don’t know where to turn.
-Our Nurse Coordinators are here to walk you through every step of your bleeding disorder care so that you are not alone.
-They assist through all stages of life including the birth of a child through the end-of-life.
-With 24/7 coverage, you can be certain that there will always be someone on the other end of the phone to help at any time.
-Whether it is educating patients, helping them advocate for their bleeding disorders or coordinating care through major surgeries, our nurse coordinators will be there through it all.
+Being diagnosed with a bleeding disorder can be scary and overwhelming.
+You are not alone.
+Our Nurse Coordinators will walk you through every step of your bleeding disorder journey.
+Our nurses assist through all stages of life from birth through end-of-life.
+With 24/7 coverage, you can be certain that there will always be someone on the other end of the phone to help.
+Whether it be educating patients, helping them advocate for their bleeding disorders, or coordinating care through major surgeries, our Nurse Coordinators will journey beside you.

 The goal of physical therapy (PT) is to restore physical health, quality of life and overall wellness to the patient, while minimizing the risk of future injuries.
 For teenagers and young adults in the bleeding disorders community, performing regular flexibility and strengthening routines can help to prevent spontaneous bleeds.
-For older individuals with a bleeding disorder, these same routines are important to maintain the range of motion you have left if you suffered loss of motion from joint bleeds in previous years.
+This also applies to our aging population.
+These same physical fitness routines are important to maintain range of motion.

 When it comes to your bleeding disorder, healthy eating and weight are a vital part of a patient’s overall health.
 Greater weight leads to increased pressure on joints.
 This may potentially worsen and exacerbate damage to the joints.
 But food changes and weight loss can be difficult.
 HOC’s Registered Dietitian helps patients set attainable goals while finding the eating habits that best fits their lifestyle.
 The Registered Dietitian can assess, provide guidance and recommendations that focus on healthy food choices.
 These changes can lead to a positive impact on nutrition and body weight.